“No one is an artist unless he carries his picture in his head before painting it, and is sure of his method and composition.”

 N7 Neutral Gray & Yellow Iron Oxide

-I found a canvas in the studio had been prepared with a ground colour that was very close to the colour I was after.
+I found a canvas in the studio that had been prepared with a ground colour that was very close to the colour I was after.
 I tweaked the colour slightly by mixing some Neutral 7 Gray and some Yellow Iron Oxide.
 (The neutral colours are a mix of Burnt Umber, Bone Black and Titanium White if you’d like to mix your own).

 When looking at the reference image, I wanted the hue (colour) and value (how light or dark) of the ground colour to be close to the lime mortar colour in-between the bricks.